ericthewry/ericthewry.github.io/my-site/posts/2019-22-06-theory-and-practice.md

 these algorithms, they compare their result against the optimal offline algorithm, which can view all requests in advance, and derive a routing scheme with *total* information.
-Räcke explained the O(`log n`) competitive algorithm, and explaine that no algorithm could do better than `Ω(√(log n))`.
+Räcke explained the O(`log n`) competitive algorithm, and explained that no algorithm could do better than `Ω(√(log n))`.

 Immediately after, Kumar presented his work that combined Räcke's